 Eastern Municipal Water District's (EMWD) Desalination Program produces potable (drinking) water from otherwise unusable brackish (salty) groundwater in Perris and Menifee.
-Two reverse osmosis desalters, located in Menifee, provide drinking water for up to 14,500 families annually.
-A third desalter unit is currently in the design process and will be located in Perris.
+Three reverse osmosis desalters, located in Menifee, provide drinking water for up to 30,000 families annually.

-EMWD's Desalination Program will ultimately remove up to 50,000 tons of salt from the groundwater basin each year and will generate more than 13,000 acre-feet per year of potable water-enough to supply 24,500 families.
+EMWD's Desalination Program removes up to 65,000 tons of salt from the groundwater basin each year and generating more than 15,000 acre-feet per year of potable water.